salabim/MySimpleGUI/README.md

 -   A Multiline element can now be used as a file.
-    That means, a user program can use the write function, but more importantly, can also use the print builtin, like print("This is a test", file=window.mymultiline)
+    That means, a user program can use the write function, but more importantly, can also use the print builtin, like `print("This is a test", file=window.mymultiline)`
     Multiline elements can be closed and flushed as ordinary files.
     That also opens the door to more Pythonic redirections of stdout and stderr.

--   More interesting is the support of ANSI colours, both for foreground and background colours.
+-   And Multiline files support of ANSI colours, both for foreground and background colours.
     The escape sequences associated with the various colours can be used as such but also via the ansi dict like data structure.
 Available colors/commands are